savedra1/clipse/README.md

 ## How it works 🤔

 When the app is run for the first time it creates a `/home/$USER/.config/clipse` dir containing `config.json`, `clipboard_history.json`, `custom_theme.json` and a dir called `tmp_files` for storing image data.
-After the `clipse -listen` command is executed, a background process will be watching for clipboard activity and adding any changes to the `clipboard_hstory.json` file, unless a differnet path is specified in `config.json`.
+After the `clipse -listen` command is executed, a background process will be watching for clipboard activity and adding any changes to the `clipboard_history.json` file, unless a different path is specified in `config.json`.

 The TUI that displays the clipboard history with the defined theme should then be called with the `clipse` command.
 Operations within the TUI are defined with the [BubbleTea](https://pkg.go.dev/github.com/charmbracelet/bubbletea) framework, allowing for efficient concurrency and a smooth UX. `delete` operations will remove the selected item from the TUI view and the storage file, `select` operations will copy the item to the systems clipboard and exit the program.

-The maximum item storage limit defaults at **100** but can be customised to anything you like in the `config.json` file.
+The maximum item storage limit defaults at **100** but can be customized to anything you like in the `config.json` file.

 ## Contributing 🙏

 I would love to receive contributions to this project and welcome PRs from anyone and everyone.
 The following is a list of example future enhancements I'd like to implement:
 - [ ] Image previews in TUI view
 - [x] ~~Pinned items~~
 - [ ] Customisations for:
   - [x] ~~max history limit~~
   - [x] ~~config file paths~~
   - [ ] key bindings
 - [ ] Auto-forget feature based on where the text was copied
-- [ ] Instructions for how to get the terminal session to force close on __MacOS__
+- [ ] Instructions for how to get the terminal session to force close on __macOS__
 - [ ] System paste option (building functionality to paste the chosen item directly into the next place of focus after the TUI closes)
 - [ ] Packages for apt, dnf, brew etc
 - [ ] Theme/config adjustments made available via CLI
 - [ ] Better debugging
 - [ ] Use of a GUI library such as fyne/GIO (only with minimal CPU cost)
 - [ ] Cross compile binaries for `wl-clipboard`/`xclip` to remove dependency

 ## FAQ

 - __My terminal window does not close on selection, even when using `clipse -fc $PPID`__ - _Some terminal environments reference system variables differently.
 For example, the fish terminal will need to use `$fish_pid` instead.
 To debug this error you can run `echo $PPID` to see what gets returned.
-The 'close on selection functionality is also not currently available for MacOs as killing the terminals ppid does not close the window - it seems applescript is needed to achieve this._
+The 'close on selection functionality is also not currently available for macOS as killing the terminals ppid does not close the window - it seems AppleScript is needed to achieve this._

 - __Is there risk of multiple parallel processes running?__ - _No.
 The `clipse` command kills any existing TUI processes before opening up and the `clipse -listen`  command kills any existing background listeners before starting a new one._